-A complete Academic Progress Policy can be obtained from the Financial Aid Office, McClain Hall 103.
+A complete Academic Progress Policy can be obtained from the Financial Aid Office, McClain Hall 103, or online at http://financialaid.truman.edu.

-SUMMER WORKSHOPS
+WORKSHOPS

-Workshops, clinics, and other short, concentrated courses of study differ in their purposes and objectives, specific content and issues, and experiences and techniques.
-Students interested in such workshops should examine the semester schedule of classes for a description of available workshops.
-No more than 5 semester hours of credit earned through workshops may be applied toward undergraduate degree requirements.
+Workshops and clinics are short, concentrated study experiences with unique purposes and objectives, examining content and issues not otherwise addressed in the curriculum, sometimes utilizing unique pedagogical experiences and techniques.
+Students interested in such workshops should examine the University website for a description of available workshops.
+No more than 6 credit hours earned through workshops may be applied toward undergraduate degree requirements.